DEFRA/waste-carriers-acceptance-tests/README.md

 ## Seeding data

-Most Waste Carriers tests rely on data being created just before execution to provide the starting conditions ("Given") needed for a particular scenario.
+The test suite allows for data to be seeded while running tests at the start of a scenario.
 [More information on seeding](/features/seeds/README.md)

+The advantages of this are that:

+* The tests do not rely on hard-coded data seeds which need to be reset in each test run.
+* The tests run much more quickly, as they do not repeat the steps to create registrations through the user interface.

 ## Resetting data